apache/incubator-datalab/README.md

 ## Self-service node (SSN)

-Creation of self-service node – is the first step for deploying Data Lab.
+Creation of self-service node – is the first step for deploying DataLab.
 SSN is a main server with following pre-installed services:

--   Data Lab Web UI – is Web user interface for managing/deploying all components of Data Lab.
+-   DataLab Web UI – is Web user interface for managing/deploying all components of DataLab.
 It is accessible by the following URL: http[s]://SSN\_Public\_IP\_or\_Public\_DNS
--   MongoDB – is a database, which contains part of Data Lab’s configuration, user’s exploratory environments description as well as user’s preferences.
+-   MongoDB – is a database, which contains part of DataLab’s configuration, user’s exploratory environments description as well as user’s preferences.
--   Docker – used for building Data Lab Docker containers, which will be used for provisioning other components.
+-   Docker – used for building DataLab Docker containers, which will be used for provisioning other components.

 Elastic(Static) IP address is assigned to an SSN Node, so you are free to stop|start it and and SSN node's IP address won’t change.

 ## Endpoint

-This is a node which serves as a provisioning endpoint for Data Lab resources.
-Endpoint machine is deployed separately from Data Lab installation and can be even deployed on a different cloud.
+This is a node which serves as a provisioning endpoint for DataLab resources.
+Endpoint machine is deployed separately from DataLab installation and can be even deployed on a different cloud.

 ## Edge node